cchexcode/qop/docs/README.md

 *   `-c, --count <COUNT>`: The number of migrations to revert. (default: 1)
 *   `-t, --timeout <TIMEOUT>`: Statement timeout in seconds.
 *   `-r, --remote`: Use the `down.sql` from the database instead of the local file.
-*   `-d, --diff`: Show raw SQL that will be executed before reverting
 *   `-y, --yes`: Skip confirmation prompts and revert migrations automatically
-*   `--dry`: Execute migrations in a transaction but rollback instead of committing (conflicts with `--yes`)

 ##### `qop subsystem postgres list`